UprootLabs/poly-flif/README.md

 ## Status

-Alpha.
+Beta.
 Not tested on all browsers.
 Performance and size is still being optimised.

-Current JS size: 250KB (79KB minimised).
+Current JS size: 215KB (56KB gzipped).

 # Roadmap